Columbia ISA

 Powered Speakers

 You can connect Powered or Active speakers directly to your computer by using a 3.5mm to RCA audio cable.
-The speakers have a built-in amplifier, volume control and headphone jack.
+Some powered speakers have optical, USB, HDMI and wireless Bluetooth capabilities.
+Powered speakers have a built-in amplifier in one of the speakers and the other speaker connects to the one with the amp using wires, The speaker with the amp usually has volume control and headphone jack.

 Connection diagram - PC to stereo speakers